Welcome to our beginner’s guide to social media marketing. Not a total novice? Skip to later chapters using the list below.

 Spy on them.
 Find out what you’re up against, and nab an idea or two to get you started.
-Maybe a special offer reeled in their likes, or the cool kids couldn’t get enough of their Insta story.
+Maybe they use special offers to get more Facebook likes, or they spice up their Stories with an Instagram photo editor.
 Don’t worry, we won’t tell anyone.

 There was an era Before Companies (BC) when you logged into Facebook and just saw your friends talking to each other.
 Then the ads started.